alfaarizi/tms-web-frontend/CONTRIBUTING.md

 The project currently uses React-Bootstrap version 1.6, which is built on Bootstrap 4.6.
 Bootstrap 5 was released in the meantime, so pay attention which documentation you read!

+#### CSS modules
+If it is possible, custom components should be composed of React-Bootstrap components or standard HTML-elements styled with Bootstrap CSS classes.
+If custom CSS styles are needed, they should be placed in [CSS Modules](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet/) to avoid name collisions.

 #### React Router
 React Router ensures that the current URL and the state of our application remain in sync.
 The project is currently using version 5.1 of the library (https://v5.reactrouter.com/).

+### Architecture

+#### Presentational components

+Contains presentational code, with simple event handlers to handle user input.
+They could contain `useState` hooks, but they are mainly for presentational purposes.
+They must not access the model layer directly.
+In addition to our own components, the React-Bootstrap components also belong to this category.

+This kind of components should placed in the global `src/components` or to the local `components` folder of the given page.

+#### Container components
+These components compose other components and the hooks/functions from the model layer in order to implement the functionality of a bigger part of the application, like pages, tabs and modals.
+They can contain presentational and other container components.
+While HTML elements are also allowed in the current codebase, it is recommended to place them in presentational components.

+This kind of components should placed in the global `src/conainters` or to the local `containers` folder of the given page.

+#### Model layer
+This layer contains the business logic.
+The model layer provides its functionality mainly with custom hooks, but traditional functions can be also used.

+Contents:
+- Client-side global state management, currently implemented with contexts.
+- Server-side state management, implemented with React Query.
+- Smaller utilities.

+#### Service layer/API client
+The API client is implemented using the `axios` library.
+It contains client functions for the backend API endpoints, and TypeScirpt interfaces for the corresponding the backend resources.
+If it is possible, the client functions and resource types should be organized similarly to the controller actions of the backend to make code navigation easier.

+Only the model layer should access the service layer.

 DEVELOPMENT GUIDELINES